Contents of this chapter

 The easiest way to mitigate against infringement is to provide content as a service and update it frequently, so that no single copy has much value.
 Thus, a side benefit of O’Reilly’s turn to an online-first strategy in the 2010 decade was to create a bulwark against copying.
 In contrast to our earlier principle, I don’t believe that freedom from DRM was considered during the move to our online strategy.

 All the people I talked to were reassuring.
 They may or may not have agreed that a worrisome social transformation was taking place, but they said that I shouldn’t take any burden for it on myself.
-Even my brother, who is both politically astute and highly spiritual, took this position.
-But now that the damage to society and the public sphere is so obvious, I wonder if the question should be revisited.
+Even my brother Alan, who is both politically astute and highly spiritual, took this position.
+But now that the damage to society and the public sphere is so obvious, I wonder whether the question should be revisited.
 Was I making life better or worse?

 It turned out that I myself fell victim to these trends.
 My magic touch for finding topics and signing authors abandoned me as Internet usage unfolded throughout programming.
 And although the 2000s and early 2010 decade presented many gratifying opportunities of which I can boast, I constantly felt pursued by the gremlins of doubt, depression, and distrusting my basic competency.